fuse-box/fuse-box/docs/quantum.md

 # Quantum

-FuseBox Quantum is an extension on top of FuseBox that creates highly optimised bundles.
+FuseBox Quantum is an extension on top of FuseBox that creates highly optimized bundles.
-QuantumAPI is extremely small (~200bytes) and very performant.
+QuantumAPI is extremely small, around (~200bytes) and extremely performant.

 ## Features

 steps:
  * Optimising require statements
    All require statements in quantum API will be converted to direct calls (unlike the Vanilla API that processes statements before execution)
  * Removing Redundancy
    Quantum will try to remove redundancy, like "use-strict" and other parts that don't affect the runtime
  * Static Tree Shaking
-   Quantum features a static tree shaking algorythm.
-Unlike rollup, quantum tree shaking works with commonjs, however the code should resemble es6 imports
+   Quantum features a static tree shaking algorithm.
+Unlike rollup, quantum tree shaking works with commonjs, however, the code should resemble es6 imports

 Quantum bundles are in fact a bit smaller than the ones produced with Rollup.